 There are so many spots on the Oga Peninsula that you should not miss.
 The view at the Mt.
 Kampu Revolving Observatory at the base of the peninsula, where you can enjoy 360-degree panoramas of the Japan Sea and Lagoon Hachirogata, is simply stunning.

-Scenic points of Oga Peninsula
+Scenic Points of Oga Peninsula

 The entrance fee is 550 yen (275 yen for under 18).
-It opens from 8:30 to 17:00 every day.
+It is open from 8.30 am to 5 pm every day.